-We are also holding a series of face-to-face engagement sessions with the community in Colchester and Tendring.
-We are working to achieve wide, community based engagement on the full scope of topics covered in the Long Term Plan (LTP).
-Reviewing previous engagement activity, we have identified 'harder to reach' and 'hard to hear from' groups and the engagement offer has been refined to capture the views and opinions of both the existing community groups/service users/public, and those voices that have been missing.
+In addition to an online and paper survey, we also held a series of face-to-face engagement sessions with the community in Colchester and Tendring.
+We worked to achieve wide, community based engagement on the full scope of topics covered in the Long Term Plan (LTP).
+Reviewing previous engagement activity, we identified 'harder to reach' and 'hard to hear from' groups and the engagement offer was refined to capture the views and opinions of both the existing community groups/service users/public, and those voices that have been missing.
 You can find out more by reading our Long Term Plan Communications and Engagement Strategy.

-Following our engagement sessions in 2016 - 2018 which included our Big Care Debate, Big Conversation 1 and 2 and our Urgent Care Review, we have reviewed our public involvement activity when planning engagement on The NHS Long Term Plan.
-For example, we have learnt that there are over 10,000 community groups in Essex and have therefore partnered with the local Healthwatch Essex and Voluntary Community and Social Enterprise Organisations to advise us which groups to engage with to gain feedback on The NHS Long Term Plan.
-We have listed the planned engagement sessions below but please do let us know if you would like us to attend any community meetings you are involved in.
+Following our engagement sessions in 2016 - 2018 which included our Big Care Debate, Big Conversation 1 and 2 and our Urgent Care Review, we reviewed our public involvement activity when planning engagement on The NHS Long Term Plan.
+For example, we learnt that there are over 10,000 community groups in Essex and therefore partnered with the local Healthwatch Essex and Voluntary Community and Social Enterprise Organisations to advise us which groups to engage with to gain feedback on The NHS Long Term Plan.
+We have listed the engagement sessions we attended below but please do continue to let us know if you would like us to attend any community meetings you are involved in.

 University of Essex, SOS Bus Visit, 14 January, 2019